-The following general guidelines apply to the most seen proposals in proxy statements to shareholders when voting on behalf of our clients, unless unusual circumstances arise.
+The following general guidelines apply to the most seen proposals in proxy statements to shareholders.
 The guidelines are not meant to be exhaustive and cater all voting topics or situations.

 Board of Directors Election

 ChinaAMC (HK) believes that a board should primarily be independent, have no significant interest ties to the management and the board members should be elected on an annual basis.
 Important board committees (e.g., audit, nomination and compensation committees) should also be entirely independent.